Moths of North Carolina

 Habitats: Generally found in forest communities that support Liriodendron and native magnolias, particularly Mesic Mixed Hardwood Forests and Rich Cove Forests.

 Larval Host Plants: The larvae specialize on members of the Magnoliaceae, with the native hosts including Tuliptree (Liriodendron tulipifera) and native magnolias.
-As of 2023, we have records of leaf mines on five of our six native magnolias: Cucumber Magnolia (M. acuminata), Fraser's Magnolia (M. fraseri), Southern Magnolia (M. grandiflora), Umbrella Magnolia (M. tripetala), and Sweetbay Magnolia (M. virginiana). - View
+In North Carolina, we have records of leaf mines on Tuliptree and five of our six native magnolias: Cucumber Magnolia (M. acuminata), Fraser's Magnolia (M. fraseri), Southern Magnolia (M. grandiflora), Umbrella Magnolia (M. tripetala), and Sweetbay Magnolia (M. virginiana). - View

 Observation Methods: The easiest way to document local populations is by searching for the distinctive mines on the host plants.
 Adults can be collected by holding leaves with mature mines until eclosion.
 The adults also occasionally come to lights at night.